Wrong Baby Wrong Baby Wrong: Critical reception

+Commercial performance

+"Wrong Baby Wrong" debuted at number 51 on the US Billboard Hot Country Songs chart the week of February 6, 2010.
+It would peak at number eleven on June 19, 2010, spending 23 weeks in total; on Mediabase's Country Aircheck chart, the track would reach number ten.
+The song would peak at number 74 on the Billboard Hot 100 and number 54 on the Radio Songs chart.

 Music video

 The music video, which was directed by Theresa Wingert, premiered on CMT on March 18, 2010.

+Synopsis

 In the video, McBride is shown driving her car to pick up her friends, who appear to be upset after their boyfriends' walked out on them, to take them out for a good time.
 The first woman she picks up is drinking coffee alone in a diner, the second is at a laundromat doing her laundry, and the third woman is shown staring out her apartment window.
 After picking up her friends, McBride takes them to a bar so that the women can enjoy themselves, while she performs the song on stage.

-Chart performance

-"Wrong Baby Wrong Baby Wrong" debuted at number 51 on the U.S. Billboard Hot Country Songs chart for the week of February 6, 2010.
-It also debuted at number 95 on the U.S. Billboard Hot 100 chart for the week of April 10, 2010.
-The song reached a peak of number 11 on the U.S. Billboard Hot Country Songs chart for the week of June 19, 2010.
+Personnel

+Taken from the Shine liner notes.